-104-125 Advertising // 3 cr
+104-125 | Advertising // 3 Credits

 Advertising consists of communication activities that inform potential consumers about goods, services, images or ideas to achieve a desired outcome.
 Elements of the Promotional Mix: advertising, personal selling, publicity, and sales promotion are covered in detail.
 The course includes an introduction of creative elements in advertising.